phetsims/soccer-common/doc/implementation-notes.md

 ### SoccerBall

-A soccer ball is like a data point that has a null value until it lands, then it takes a numerical value.
+A soccer ball is like a data point that has a `null` value until it lands, then it takes a numerical value that corresponds to its location on the soccer field.
 See SoccerBallPhase for the full list of phases a soccer ball may take.

 ### Artwork & git push caveats